One Arm Dumbbell Row

 - Hinge/bend at the hips while maintaining strong core, braced shoulders, and neutral spine.

-- Maintain a slight knee bend throughout the exercise.
+- Maintain a slight knee bend and neutral neck position throughout the exercise.

 - Place your non-working hand on the bench and grip the DB with the other.